gidesa/ocvWrapper24/README.md

 - motionTest: a Delphi demo program for motion tracking

-- featureTest: a Delphi demo program for ORB feature detector class and matching between images
+- featureTest: a Delphi and Lazarus/Freepascal demo program for ORB feature detector class and matching between images

 - cascadeTest: a Delphi demo program for face recognition on webcam, by cascade classifier class

 - datamatrixTest: a Delphi demo program fro Datamatrix code recognition on webcam

 # Build from sources